holmstead/principles_of_data_analytics/README.md

 This repository contains an analysis of the Palmer Penguins dataset.[^1.0] Horsts repo can be found here.[^1.05] A nicely formatted copy of the dataset can be found in UCIs machine learning archives [^1.1].

-Several popular data analysis libraries are used to provide insigths into the palmer penguin dataset.
+Several popular data-analysis libraries are used herein in an attempt to extract some [information](https://en.wikipedia.org/wiki/Information#) out of the dataset.
+To do so, we should approach the task with a question already in mind.
+Without a question, it may be difficult to extract any meaningful informatioon from a dataset.